-3. What is a call for patents?
+What is a call for patents?
+3.

-A call for patents is a reminder made by the chair, or the chair's designee, at an IEEE standards development meeting.
-The chair or the chair's designee informs the participants that if any individual believes that Patent Claims might be Essential Patent Claims, that fact should be made known to the entire working group and duly recorded in the minutes of the working group meeting.

-4. How often should a Working Group chair issue a call for potential Essential Patent Claims?

-A Working Group chair or his or her designee shall issue the call at every Working Group meeting.
-If the Working Group does not meet face-to-face or telephonically, the Working Group chair should issue a call to the Working Group via written communications (electronic or otherwise) on a regular basis.
+- A call for patents is a reminder made by the chair, or the chair's designee, at an IEEE standards development meeting.
+The chair or the chair's designee informs the participants that if any individual believes that Patent Claims might be Essential Patent Claims, that fact should be made known to the entire working group and duly recorded in the minutes of the working group meeting. - 46 4.
+How often should a Working Group chair issue a call for potential Essential Patent Claims? - A Working Group chair or his or her designee shall issue the call at every Working Group meeting.
+If the Working Group does not meet face-to-face or telephonically, the Working Group should be issued a call via written communications (electronic or otherwise) on a regular basis.
 It is strongly recommended that the IEEE-SA Standards Board Patent Committee-developed slide set be used.
 Note that a call for patents shall be made at every standards development meeting.
-This includes, but is not limited to, working group and task force meetings.
-For information about groups that meet for several days during a single week, see also question 6.
+This includes, but is not limited to, working group and task force meetings. - No. However, it is recommended that the Patent Slides for pre-PAR Meetings be used

-5. Should a Call for Patents be issued at a Study Group or other meetings that occur before approval of a Project Authorization Request (PAR)?
+Should a Call for Patents be issued at a Study Group or other pre-PAR meeting?